end-4/dots-hyprland-wiki/src/content/docs/en/dev/inst-script.md

 # Main method
-The related scripts and files around `install.sh` belongs to "main method", which is developed and maintained mainly by clsty.
+The related scripts and files around `./setup install` belongs to "main method", which is developed and maintained mainly by clsty.
 ## Idempotent
 The scripts are and should be **idempotent**, i.e. capable for running multiple times.

 This is useful for debugging and a resumable installation, and also provide updating function somehow.
 ## Structure
-- Main script: `install.sh`
+- Main script: `./setup install`
-- `scriptdata/`:
+- `sdata/`:
-  - `scriptdata/lib/`: Scripts containing reusable codes to be sourced at the beginning.
+  - `sdata/lib/`: Scripts containing reusable codes to be sourced at the beginning.
-  - `scriptdata/step/`: Scripts containing the actual steps for installing to be sourced when proceeding.
+  - `sdata/step/`: Scripts containing the actual steps for installing to be sourced when proceeding.
-  - `scriptdata/uv/`: For python dependencies handled by uv.
+  - `sdata/uv/`: For python dependencies handled by uv.
-- `sdist/<DISTRO_ID>/`: The core part is collection of the distro specific install scripts which `install.sh` select to use according to the current distro.
+- `sdist/<DISTRO_ID>/`: The core part is collection of the distro specific install scripts which `./setup install` select to use according to the current distro.
 It also contains other files needed by or related to the distro specific scripts.
 - `sdist/nix/`: Used when `--via-nix` is passed.
 Still WIP.
 - `cache/`: When the script build something from source, they're stored under `./cache/`.
 It's included in `.gitignore`.

 ## Online script
-`setup.sh`:
+`setup`:
 - Stored in the repo of dots-hyprland-wiki to be served by the doc site directly.
-- When executed, it downloads the dots-hyprland repo and then executes the `install.sh`.
+- When executed, it downloads the dots-hyprland repo and then executes the `./setup install`.

 ## Nix (WIP)
 See [issue#1061](https://github.com/end-4/dots-hyprland/issues/1061) for detail.